Manager Licensure Clean-Up Bill

 Governor Hickenlooper signed House Bill 1343 into law.
 HB 1343 clarifies who is required to be licensed as a Community Association Manager.
 Specifically, HB 1343 states:

 There are two parts of the Community Association Manager licensing exam.
 The “General Portion” is intended to measure managers’ competency to carry out core functions of Community Association Management.
-The “Colorado Law Portion” is designed to assess applicant’s basic understanding of laws applicable to Colorado HOAs and the applicant’s ability to interpret governing documents.
+The “Colorado Law Portion” is designed to assess the applicant’s basic understanding of laws applicable to Colorado HOAs and the applicant’s ability to interpret governing documents.

-Current managers who have not passed the manager licensing exam prior to July 1, 2015 may be eligible to apply for a Provisional License which would be good through December 31, 2015.
+Current managers who have not passed the manager licensing exam prior to July 1, 2015, may be eligible to apply for a Provisional License, which would be good through December 31, 2015.

 The Division of Real Estate is expected to adopt emergency rules to address qualifications and procedures for obtaining Provisional and Apprentice Licenses soon.